DIY Natural Dog Shampoo

 Spread the love

-Formaldehyde (attacks central nervous system)
+Formaldehyde (attacks the central nervous system)

 Artificial Coloring (associated with many forms of cancer)